nashville-software-school/client-side-mastery/projects/tier-4/truncheons/chapters/TF_STRUCTURE_LAYOUT.md

 1. Come see a member of the instruction team to review your component layout.
 1. After discussing your layout, you can then create a new project directory of `~/workspace/flagons`, and start building the HTML and CSS of your components and layout.

 > **Reminder:** Remember to create a CSS file for each component, and use the `@import` statement in `main.css` to include each one.
 Also consider what sub-directories you will need under the `scripts` directory, if any.
-Discuss with your instructor.
+Discuss with your mentor.

 ## Previous Cohort Implementation